 - Embroidery scissors.
 These snip yarn with their sharp blades so it doesn’t fray and are compact enough to store with your small tools.

-- As you begin making projects you will likely want to figure out a yarn tote to take your project with you and keep it safe.
+- As you begin making projects you will likely want to figure out a yarn tote to take your project with you and keep it safe and contain all the items you are using for its completion.

 Avoid scratchy feeling yarn because it is uncomfortable in your fingers and can cause burning feeling.
 Some yarns do soften up after being given a softening treatment.
 Many acrylic value yarns are uncomfortable to work with as you’re learning but if you watch for sales the softer acrylic and blends will be a similar price.